Mental Health And Depression: How To Help A Friend With Depression

 What do you say to a friend who is struggling emotionally?

-Often the thing that a friend who is having a difficult time wants to hear most is that you care about them.
+Often, the thing that a friend who is having a difficult time wants to hear most is that you care about them.
 Simply let them know that you are there for them, and mean it.
-You can reach out on the phone, through text message, or visit in-person if they feel up to it.
+You can reach out on the phone, through text message, or visit in person if they feel up to it.

 You can help by normalizing the experience of therapy and support groups.
 Let them know that everyone can go through a tough time, and there’s no shame in that.
 Offer to support them and to help them find support through individual or family therapy sessions, or other places that provide counseling.
 You can even offer to go along to the appointments if they want that.
+Remind them that treatment doesn’t always mean medication—it can also include talking to a mental health professional who can guide them through different options based on what feels right.

 How do you comfort a friend emotionally?